worldline/angular-training/docs/src/routing/README.md

 ### Router service

 Sometimes, it is necessary to trigger some actions before routing.
 This is what happens when we click on a login button.
 First, an http call is made and depending on the response, routing takes place.
 The `Router` service allows to trigger navigation from the component class.
-1. Inject the `Router` service via the constructor
+1. Inject the `Router` service via the inject method

 2. Use the `navigateByUrl` method to trigger the navigation. `navigateByUrl` always takes an absolute path.
 In case you would like to user a relative path, use the `navigate` method instead.